-Million Millions of U.S. Dollars
+Millions of Yen Millions of U.S. Dollars

-2018 2018
+2018 2017 2018

-Profit before tax ¥ (11,970) \$ (113)
+Profit before tax ¥ (11,970) ¥ (11,849) \$ (113)

 3. Credit risk management

 The Companies are exposed to credit risk as a result of providing credit to our customers in the form of accounts receivable, advances, loans, guarantees and other instruments.
 The Companies use an original credit rating model, the Sumisho Credit Rating ("SCR"), to assess customers' credit risk.
 The authority level for extending credit to customers depends on the nine assigned credit ratings.
 In addition, the Companies regularly review the customers' credit limits and appropriately manage the credit exposure under those limits.
 At the same time, the Companies continuously perform credit evaluations on the financial conditions of customers, and based on such evaluations, obtain collateral to secure the receivables if necessary.